ADGEfficiency/programming-resources/lessons-learnt/blog-post.md

 Most engineering decisions are not good versus bad choices - they are balances of tradeoffs.
 A solution to a problem always has both upsides and downsides.

 An example is made by [Alex Ewerlöf](https://alexewerlof.medium.com/my-guiding-principles-after-20-years-of-programming-a087dc55596c), who highlights UX, security and performance often fight against each other..

+You cannot deliver a secure, compact and well-fitted project if your biggest priority is delivering it as fast as possible. - https://www.lockedinspace.com/posts/001.html

 [Nemil Dalal](https://nemil.com/on-software-engineering) offers a framework for analyzing a solution is: